 - Dishwasher detergent

-- Detergent for your house (floors, furniture, kitchen, bathroom)
+- Household detergent (floors, furniture, kitchen, bathroom)

 The making of our soap

-Our soaps are made in our workshop in Marseille.
+Our Castile soaps are made in our workshop in Marseille.
 They are handmade using a natural process called cold saponification.

 The average size of a 100g soap is 8 x 6.5 x 2 cm.

-Ingredients: Sodium Olivate (soap), Aqua (water), Glycerine (natural glycerine derived from olive oil), Olea Europaea Fruit Oil
+Ingredients: Sodium Olivate (soap), Aqua (water), Glycerine (natural glycerine derived from olive oil), Olea Europaea Fruit Oil.

-Saponification is a chemical reaction between the olive oil and the soda, which results in soap and glycerine.
+Saponification is a chemical reaction between olive oil and soda, which results in soap and glycerine.
 The soda used to create our handmade soap is sodium hydroxide (NaOH), also known as caustic soda.

 Our recipe dates back several generations and undergoes a cold saponification process.

-Our soaps contain 7% fat.
+Our soaps contain 7% superfatted soap.
 It’s a surplus of oil in the bar that isn’t saponified.
 This olive oil has not been transformed by the soda molecules and remains in the soap.
 This overfeed allows you to nourish your skin thus making a very mild soap that suits all skin types even the most sensitive ones.

 Our soaps are unscented and we do not add fragrances or essential oils.
 They are natural and neutral.

-Our soaps are universal
+Our soaps are family-friendly

 The glycerine in our soap hasn't been added, unlike industrially manufactured soaps that are said to contain "glycerines."
 Instead, this glycerine is naturally present in olive oil.

-We put all our energy and know-how in making our soaps, that’s our main priority.
+Our gentle soaps are sold without any plastic packaging.
+We put all our energy and knowledge in the manufacturing of our soaps as that’s our main priority.

-Our Soaps are economical
+Our soaps are economical

-What is the difference between our soap and a soap called "Savon de Marseille"?
+What is the difference between our soap and the so-called "Savon de Marseille"?

 Here are the main differences between our soap and the traditional "Savon de Marseille":

 What can you do with our soap?

-Ways you can use our soap
+These are the different ways you can use our soap:

 Wash your body

-Use a washcloth to wash your hair.
+You can also use a washcloth to wash your hair.
 Rub the washcloth over the soap ten times, then rub the top and sides of your head three times in a circular movement.
 This will give you enough soap to perfectly wash your hair.